What is the Wild Focus Project? And how did it come to be?

 The Wild Focus Project – an online community and resource for photographers, conservationists, nature enthusiasts, and storytellers – was born from my desire to protect wildlife and environments, which was in turn born from my photography hobby.

 I invite you to join the Wild Focus community.
 Take photos of wildlife, plants, fungi – any aspect of this beautiful and biodiverse planet – wherever you are.
 You don’t need to go somewhere exotic to see cool animals; there’s probably more critters in your backyard or local park than you’ve ever imagined.
 And you don’t need a fancy high-end camera either – the one built into your phone does just fine.

-Here at Wild Focus, we like pretty pictures, sure.
-But our favorites show amazing creatures, from a grizzly bear to a reef squid to the spider building her web next to your front door, and the quality is lower priority.
-Our goal is to encourage you to use your camera as a nature observation tool.
+Here at the Wild Focus Project, we like pretty pictures, sure.
+But our favorites show fascinating stories and amazing creatures, from a grizzly bear to a reef squid to the spider building her web next to your front door.
+The quality is lower priority.
+Our goal is to encourage you to use your camera as a nature observation tool and a storytelling device.
 And if you happen to get a gorgeous shot while you’re at it... well, that’s a nice bonus.
 Same thing for drawings or paintings, creative writing, or any other artistic endeavor.
-It's not about the quality of the finished product; it's about the process of creation, and how that affects your outlook on biodiversity and conservation.
+It's not about the quality of the finished product; it's about the process of creation, the story you tell, and how that affects your outlook on biodiversity and conservation.

 You’re more than welcome to share your wildlife images or other creations in our forum.
 Find out what other people have found or created too!
-And be sure to check out the stories and perspectives of some award-winning wildlife photographers.
-You can also learn more about biodiversity and conservation, and what you can do to help, here.
-Finally, don’t forget to stop by the blog for wildlife and photography news, cool science, and more photographer stories.
+And be sure to check out the stories and perspectives of some award-winning wildlife photographers I interviewed.
+You can also learn more about biodiversity and conservation, and what you can do to help fight biodiversity loss.
+Finally, don’t forget to stop by the blog for wildlife and photography news, cool science, and more stories.